 • The Vice Provost’s Initiative for Pre-College Scholars (VIP Scholars or VIPS) program is a partnership between UCLA and the Los Angeles and Pasadena Unified School Districts.

-• VIPS prepares historically underrepresented students in ten high schools to become competitively eligible for admission to UCLA and other flagship universities, and encourages pursuit of graduate and professional education.
+• VIPS prepares geographically underrepresented students in ten high schools to become competitively eligible for admission to UCLA and other flagship universities, and encourages pursuit of graduate and professional education.

 • VIPS prepares students to become critically conscious through holistic year-round programming and a cohort model that promotes community and accountability.